watertap-org/watertap/docs/technical_reference/unit_models/gac.rst

     The GAC model is an ongoing project and subject to change, as is this documentation.

-This is a empirical-performance-based granular activated carbon (GAC) model that works under the following criteria and assumptions
+This is an empirical-performance-based granular activated carbon (GAC) model that works under the following criteria and assumptions:
    * supports a single liquid phase only
    * supports a single solute and single solvent (water) only
    * supports steady-state only
    * assumes isothermal conditions
-   * model performance is independent of a gravity-fed or pressurized GAC unit, therefore assumes isobaric
+   * model performance is independent of a gravity-fed or pressurized GAC unit, therefore assumes isobaric conditions

 .. index::
    pair: watertap.unit_models.gac;gac